thebadcoder96/DataEngineering/1_week/1_Docker_SQL/readme.md

     --url=${URL} \
 ```
 Note: The parameters after the docker image name are the arguments for the python file and the parameters before are the parameters for the docker image to run.

+### Docker Compose

+This allows for multiple container to run together.
+Create a ```.yaml``` file which stores the configurations of the docker containers needed.